-- 1. Dry all canvas before storing to prevent mildew. - 2.
+1. Dry all canvas before storing to prevent mildew.

 Wash canvas periodically with a heavy-duty detergent and warm water.
-Do not use petroleum-based cleaners on canvas or clear vinyl as they will cause the vinyls to yellow - 3.
-Frequently lubricate the snap buttons and zippers with petroleum jelly or paraffin and they will be much easier to operate efficiently. - 4.
-Clean clear vinyl thoroughly with denatured alcohol then apply a protective layer of clear wax.
-This process should be repeated as necessary to maintain the protective wax coating. - Never trailer your boat with the canvas up.
+Do no use petroleum-based cleaners on canvas or clear vinyl as them will yellow.

+Lubricate the snap buttons and zippers with petroleum jelly or paraffin and they will be much easier to operate efficiently.

+4. Clean clear vinyl thoroughly with denatured alcohol then apply a protective layer of clear wax.
+This process should be repeated as necessary to maintain the protective wax coating.

+5. The top front and side panels must be removed and rolled up for storage.
+DO NOT FOLD THESE PIECES UP IN THE BOOT.
+This procedure is necessary to prevent the front and side vinyl pieces from cracking.

+6. Never trailer your boat with the canvas up.
 All canvas should be stored and secured before trailering.